humanitycodes/www/coursework/lessons/slides/js-intro.md

 </script>
 ```

-Try opening up a local HTML document in your editor and making that code the last element inside your `body` element.
+Try opening up a local HTML document in your editor and __make that code the last element inside your `body` element__.

 ---